LeFaillerFrancois/app_vbt/README.md

 ![application](expected_results/app_preview.PNG)

 ## How it works
 Using DeepLabCut, I've created my own light model to track the center of a barbell as well as the top and the bottom of a plate.
-Knowing that a calibrated plate of 20kg + is 45cm, it is then possible to convert pixels in cm and to measure speed.
+Knowing that a calibrated plate of 20kg + is 45cm, it is then possible to convert pixels in cm and to measure speed. **Note that the default recording frequency is 30Hz, you might want to change this value as well as the plate size in the global variables**.

 ## How to use it
 First get a portrait side view video of any powerlifting lift with calibrated plates.
 Download [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) and create an python env with it.
 Then lauch the app, every paths should be ok but you might have to change the project path one in the yaml.